HishamKhalil1990/code-102-reading-notes/401/read29.md

 ## Superuser
 ### we can create a superuser so that we can use it to log in to the admin and test out log in/log out.
 ## Templates/Views/URLs
-### we start by updating settings.py to use a project-level templates directory. then we create a new project-level templates folder and within it a registration folder as that's where Django will look for the log in template.
+### we start by updating settings.py to use a project-level templates directory. then we create a new project-level templates folder and within it a registration folder as that's where Django will look for the log in template. after that we create a urls.py file in the accounts app.